 When to Apply

-A FAFSA will need to be completed for each academic year.
-Priority consideration will be given to students who apply by April 1st prior to the Fall Semester.
-Getting started on the FAFSA:
+It is necessary to file a FAFSA each year.
+Priority consideration will be given to students who apply by April 1 prior to the Fall semester.

 - Complete the FAFSA as soon after January 1 as possible.